 of the church.

 pope of Rome, appointed by Jesus Himself.
 That Peter was also martyred in Rome

 as well.
-The scripture they use to verify Peter, as being the first pope,
+The scripture they use to verify Peter, as being the first pope, is as

 At first all bishops controlled their areas without confirming with the bishop

 of Rome on policies of the church.
 This created confusion and extreme animosity